Stability of 2-Parameter Persistent Homology

 where each $t_i$ is an order-$k$ subset of $U$, and the target is an order-$k'$ subset of $U$, for some $k'\geq k$.
 Note that since the intersection of intersections of sets is the intersection of all the sets involved.

 We have a map

-and by the partition of unity argument used to prove \cref{Thm:Weil_Nerve}, this is a homotopy equivalence.
-To show that $\rho_k^2$ is a weak homotopy equivalence, by the ``two out of three'' property it suffices to check that \begin{enumerate} \item the map $q$ factors as $q = \rho_k^2\circ F_*$, where
+Since $U^k$ is an open cover of $\M(U)_k$, the proof that $p_1^2$ is a weak homotopy equivalence also establishes that $q$ is a weak homotopy equivalence.
+Therefore, by the 2-out-of-3 property, to show that $\rho_k^2$ is a weak homotopy equivalence, it suffices to check that \begin{enumerate} \item the map $q$ factors as $q = \rho_k^2\circ F_*$, where

 is the map induced by $F$, and

 \item $F_*$ is a homotopy equivalence. \end{enumerate}